YanWittmann/math-eval/doc/guide/md/basics/primitive_types.md

 person.name = "Yan";;;person.interests = []  # required for the next line to work;;;person.interests[0] = "Programming"
 ```

+There are more features connected to objects, but more on those in the [Types](Core_Language_types.html) section.

 ## Functions `function`, `value_function`, `native_function`, `reflective_function`

 A function is a way to transform values.
 There are multiple ways functions can be defined in Menter, which are all